Jules Cowles

 Jules Cowles (October 18, 1877 – May 22, 1943) was an American film actor.
 He was also billed as J. D. Cowles and Julius D. Cowles.

+Biography

-Born in Farmington, Connecticut, Cowles attended Yale and was a writer in addition to being an actor.
+Born in Farmington, Connecticut, Cowles attended Yale University and was a writer in addition to being an actor.
 Before he began acting in films, he performed in a Shakespearean repertory company with Augustin Daly for five years.

 Cowles died on May 22, 1943, in Hollywood, California, aged 65.